rafibz007/Portswigger-Labs/CSRF/README.md

 The motivation is that the <form> element from HTML 4.0 (which predates cross-site XMLHttpRequest and fetch) can submit simple requests to any origin, so anyone writing a server must already be protecting against cross-site request forgery (CSRF).
 ```

+Simple requests have limited headrs that would be attached to the request

 So it is prefered to use `<form>` because it "bypasses" `CORS`

 ```